TripleTrable/SPlanNotifier/README.md

 __Note:__

 - Ether pass the URL via stdin or as the last argument
+- For date independent usage uncheck the `Date` checkbox or remove '&dfc=2021-10-25' from the link
-- for all options you can add -o to change the output to stdout
+- For all options you can add -o to change the output to stdout

 __Example:__